-Whole academy medicine awareness training is carried out by the academy nurse and written confirmation of competency is provided.
+Routine whole academy administration of medicine training is rolled out to all staff and written confirmation of competency is provided upon completion of the course.
 New staff are informed as part of their induction.

 Medical reviews are carried out at the beginning of each academic year.
 Parents are asked to confirm medical conditions and whether medication is required in the academy.
 Care plans are also reviewed and updated at this time but can also be updated at any time during the year.